 If you use your personal savings in business or receive investments from an external source, you still need to make the most out of what you have to grow and manage your business.
 That means you need something to help you manage your finances.

 Countingup is an intelligent business account with different features to help you manage your business, like built-in accounting software, financial management and tax prep tools.
 And you can do it all on the go via your phone.
-Easy peasy!
+We also provide a company name registration service.

 There are lots of different features to help you manage your business admin.
 Receipt capture and automatic expense categorisation to help with your bookkeeping, real-time tax estimate and tax pots to help you save for your tax bill and live profit and loss so you have eyes on your cash flow.